Love Monkey (novel): Characters

 Tom Farrell: Narrator and star of the novel, Tom is a man of relatively average height who describes himself as having the shape of a bowling pin (chubby, fat, overweight), who also happens to have long hair.
 Tom is the editor for the weekend edition of the NYC newspaper Tabloid.
 Tom has worked the majority of his professional career at this newspaper.
 His friends include his default date, Bran, who is something of a female friend, though the relationship is undetermined; Karen & Mike, the married couple (and unlike in the TV series, Karen is not his sister); Shooter, the tall, powerful, rich, ladies man, who is black.
 Tom is from Maryland, and his Missouri-bred mother still lives in Maryland; she is a dental hygienist.

 Brandy 'Bran' Lowenstein: Bran works as a producer for a television news program, is Jewish, and is Tom's “default” date.
 They tend to like each other, but not in a romantic way.

 Karen & Mike: Are Tom's married friends.

 Katie/Kate/Katherine: Tom's law-student girlfriend, who is increasingly talking in lawyer speak and whose personality shifts from tarot card reading Katie to extremely serious Katherine as she moves through law school.

 Julia: Julia is the young new copygirl at Tabloid, and the woman that Tom cannot seem to move past or get to enter into a serious relationship with him.

 Liesl: Another of Tom's girlfriends, Liesl, is of German descent and works for a legal organization that represents high-profile terrorist, murder/serial killer type clients (like the terrorists who bombed the parking garage at the World Trade Center).

 Shooter: Shooter comes from a wealthy family, and briefly worked for his father's company.
 Due to some poor decisions, the father decided that it would be more accessible for all involved if Shooter would be given a sum of money and told to spend his life spending it.
 Shooter has very strong feelings about women and never has a problem finding a woman to spend time with.
 One woman, though, really got to him and might have warped his mind.

 Rollo: Respected veteran journalist Rollo now reviews movies at Tabloid, with Tom as his editor (and sometimes writer of the reviews).
-Well, he mostly spends his time drifting around bars getting drunk.